Ye Olde Mitre

-The Ye Olde Mitre is a Grade II listed public house at 1 Ely Court, Ely Place, Holborn, London EC1N 6SJ.
+Ye Olde Mitre is a Grade II listed public house at 1 Ely Court, Ely Place, Holborn, London EC1N 6SJ.

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

 Historic England documents indicate that the pub was built about 1773, and remodelled internally in the early 20th century.

-The pub's website reports the original build year as 1546 with building expansion occurring in 1782, and remodelled in the early 1930s.
-It is run by Fuller.
+The pub's website reports the original build year as 1546, with building expansion occurring in 1782, and remodelling in the early 1930s.
+It is run by Fuller's.